schell/xybish/README.md

 # xybish
-A simple UDP driven, in memory, key value store.
+A simple logger that logs UDP or HTTP GET requests. `xybish` forwards logs to file, sqlite, in-memory store or other (implemented by you!).